gurleensethi/cradle/README.md

-# cradle 🧺
+# Cradle 🧺

-Install using Go,
+Cradle helps you manage your local projects.

+## Installation

+To install Cradle, use the following command:

 ```bash
 go install github.com/gurleensethi/cradle@latest
 ```

+## Shell Configuration

-Add the follwing function to your shell config file.
+Add the helper function to your shell's configuration file for easy usage:

 ```bash
 crdl() {